 Dr. Rees moved to Chatham-Kent when he learned, through a travelling drug representative, that the Blenheim practice of Dr. John Watson Pickering was for sale.
 Dr. Rees purchased the practice, located at 7 Chatham Street S., and he moved to Blenheim in 1956.
 His mother Marjorie Rees, also moved to Blenheim to be his office nurse.
 She had graduated from the Toronto General Hospital School for Nurses in 1919.
-Dr. Rees continued to serve the Blenheim area as a family physician for forty years, until his retirement on March 12, 1996.
+Dr. Rees continued to serve the Blenheim area as a family physician for forty years, until his retirement on the 12th of March, 1996.

 Dr. Rees’ vision of supporting his community was realized by the creation of the Howard J. Rees Foundation in 1987.
 The foundation was established to support the arts, health and education in the Blenheim area.
 Since its inception, the foundation has provided academic scholarships, assisted in the expansion of the Gable Rees Rotary Pool in Blenheim, and made it possible for school-aged children to receive swimming lessons.

 In 1994, Dr. Rees was awarded a Lifetime Membership in the Ontario Medical Association.
 Dr. Rees was also recognized with the Glen Sawyer Service Award for his many years of dedication to the community and his profession in 2002.